 How to Configure Remote Desktop Port Forwarding?

-If you or the PC you are connecting to is behind a router, you will first need to change the settings of the router to forward port 3389 from the router to the PC you’re connecting to.
+If you or the PC you are connecting to is behind a router, you will first need to change the router’s settings to forward port 3389 from the router to the PC you’re connecting to.
 Here is how to do that:

 Figure out the IP address of the computer